The 3D Appeal of Stumpwork

 Summertime: Part 6 – rose vine

-In Part 6 of the series about Summertime, I share photos and videos that document the process of making the rose vine.
-So far, I’ve written an overview of the piece, Part 1 – Tree Trunks, Part 2 – Tree Houses, Part 3 – leaves, stems & branches, Part 4 – Baltimore Oriole (body), and Part 5 – Baltimore oriole (head and feet).
-Part 7 – raspberry plants, and Part 8 – stitching flora.
+For a more comprehensive understanding of my process, I encourage you to explore other posts in this series: Overview of the piece, Part 1 – Tree Trunks, Part 2 – Tree Houses, Part 3 – leaves, stems and branches, Part 4 – Baltimore Oriole (body), Part 5 – Baltimore Oriole (head and feet), Part 6 – rose vine, Part 7 – raspberry plants, Part 8 – stitching flora, Part 9 – moss, sky and stone wall, and Part 10 – wee folk.

 Summertime is the summer scene in a series of four seasonal landscapes that capture the wonder and magic of the natural world.
 Posters, note cards, prints, bookmarks, and jigsaw puzzles of Summertime and the other scenes in the series (Frosty Morning, Mossy Glen and Harvest Time) are available in my Etsy Shop.